kean/Nuke/README.md

 ### In a List

-When you request a new image for the existing view, Nuke will prepare it for reuse and cancel any outstanding requests for the view, making it extremely easy to manages images in lists.
+When you request a new image for the existing view, Nuke will prepare it for reuse and cancel any outstanding requests for the view.
+Mangaging images in lists has never been easier.

 ```swift
 func collectionView(_ collectionView: UICollectionView,